kkatta11/learning-library/oic-integration-library/core-competencies/insight/gettting-started/define-an-alert/define-an-alert.md

     </copy>
 ```

 Go to your email and verify you received 2 emails.
 One with the subject: **Backordered Quantity exceeded threshold** , and another with the subject: **Backorder has delayed shipping**.

 Try running some of your own test instances (Order Id 1000+ are reserved for lab test data)

 ## Summary

-Congratulation in completing this Lab.
+Congratulation in completing this Workshop.

 ## Learn More